-The TPO has an independent staff and is funded with grants from the Federal Highway Administration (FHWA), Federal Transit Administration, and the Florida Department of Transportation.
+The TPO has an independent staff and is funded with grants from the Federal Highway Administration (FHWA), Federal Transit Administration, Florida Department of Transportation and the Florida Commission for the Transportation Disadvantaged.
 Additional operating funds including the required local match for some grants is provided by a "local assessment "charged to each Member County and authority.
 As per an interlocal agreement this assessment cannot exceed \$1 per capita.
 The assessment is reviewed annually and can be increased or lowered with Board approval.